Acidmanic/Meadow/Readme.md

  6. ```ByIdRequestBase```
         This request is the base class for ```ReadByIdSpRequest``` and ```DeleteByIdSpRequest```.
         It can be used for creating any other ById operations of interest.
+ 7. ```SaveSpRequest<TModel>```
+        This Request to have a data inserted when it's not present in the database, and updated if it's already there.
+The expected input parameters are the same as Insert or Update.
+Also no matter the insertion happened or an update took place, the procedure should return the inserted/updated model.
  More On Requests
  ----------------